"How Can You Say" : a lamentation

 while he betrays your Gospel every weekday

-while his mouth refuses to defend Palestine
+while his mouth refuses to defend Palestinians

 and his hands refuse to move an inch across his keyboard